adamnstone/Panopticom-ANS/standardized_json.md

 The `.jsonl` file should consist of a list of json objects in the format below (note that `.jsonl` doesn't support comments, they are just for explaining the format of the object).

-[For the technical `JSON Schema` click here!](./dev/jsonSchema.json) Below is simply an explanation of the format but does not contain a technical description.
+[For the technical `JSON Schema` click here!](./dev/jsonSchema.json) You can use a tool such as [this validator](https://www.jsonschemavalidator.net/) to ensure each `JSON` object in your `JSONL` dataset complies.
+Below is simply an explanation of the format but does not contain a technical description.

 **When adding a new datasource, the name of the file must match the 'id' provided in the 'id' field in the layerData object.